rbm1718/bricks/trunk/readme.txt

 ==About==
-OWASP Bricks - 1.6 Raidak
+OWASP Bricks - 1.7 Phalgu
 ==Installation==

 Copy this folder into the www directory.